What is in this leaflet

 Do not take Plavicor to treat any other complaint unless your doctor says it is safe.
 Do not give this medicine to anyone else.

-Plavicor is not recommended for children as its safety and effectiveness in children has not been established.
+Plavicor is not recommended for children as its safety and effectiveness in children have not been established.

 You must tell your doctor if: